Galaxie Blog HTML5 Grid Interfaces

-Galaxie Blog uses a customized version of jsGrid, a lightweight client-side data grid to find and edit records when administrating the blog.
-These grids support grid operations like inserting, filtering, editing, deleting, paging, and sorting records, and it is fully customized to match the Galaxie Blog themes.
-JsGrid has no license restrictions and is fully open-sourced and uses the MIT license.
+Galaxie Blog uses a customized version of jsGrid, a lightweight client-side data grid, to find and edit records when administrating the blog.
+These grids support grid operations like inserting, filtering, editing, deleting, paging, and sorting records, and they are fully customized to match the Galaxie Blog themes.
+JsGrid has no license restrictions, is fully open-sourced, and uses the MIT license.

 There are many integrated grids in the Galaxie Blog Administrative site.
 These grids manage: